Ghost Hunting and Paranormal Photography

 Infrared (IR) Digital Camera: – Takes quality IR photos and video with the convenience and ease of a compact digital camera with a built-in infrared light source.

-For basic DSLR Photography, our goal is capturing activity not necessarily, always super high quality, so that we will do a few things a little out of the ordinary.
+For basic DSLR Photography, our goal is to capture activity, not necessarily, always super high quality, so that we will do a few things a little out of the ordinary.

 - You must use a tripod when shooting in a dark area.

 - Set your camera to manual mode.